Signs and Symptoms of Cognitive Decline

 Get in touch with our care team>>

-What Are Some Risk Factors for Alzheimer’s Disease?
+What Are the Risk Factors for Alzheimer’s Disease?

-There’s still a lot we don’t know about how Alzheimer’s disease develops or why some people are at greater risk of developing it than others.
-It’s an active area of study, and researchers are discovering new things every day.
+Science is still learning how Alzheimer’s disease develops and why some people are at greater risk of developing it than others.
+It’s an active area of study, and researchers are making new discoveries every day.

-The consensus among scientists is that a combination of age, sex, genetic, environmental, and lifestyle factors contribute to the development of Alzheimer’s disease.
+The consensus among scientists is that a combination of age, sex, genetic, environmental, and lifestyle factors all contribute to the development of Alzheimer’s disease.

 Let’s take a closer look at some of the greatest risk factors for Alzheimer’s: